-The second most successful of the post-war minicars after the King Midget was the Brogan.
-Made by B & B Specialty Co. of Rossmoyne, OH, about 30 Brogan 3-wheelers were built from 1946 to 1950.
-Most of them were the 2-seat runabout and a mini delivery van called the Package Car and a runabout.
+The second most successful of the post-war minicars was may have been the Brogan, made by B & B Specialty Co. of Rossmoyne, OH.
+About 30 Brogan 3-wheelers were built from 1946 to 1950.
+Most of them were truly tiny: A mini delivery van called the Package Car and a runabout.
 Neither was much bigger than a motorized tricycle.
-An unknown but very small number of 4-seaters were made later.
+An unknown but very small number of slightly larger cars called Broganettes were made later.
 These had their 3rdwheel in back.

 There was the Publix in 1947, a 3-wheeled 300lb aluminum bodied runabout with a steering wheel that could be adjusted for left or right hand driving.
 Publix could be tipped on its rear for efficient shipping.
 These two features indicated that export possibilities were envisioned by its Buffalo, NY manufacturer.
 Information about the Publix is sketchy, and what there is has a bit of a smell to it.
 Legitimate or not, few if any Publix were sold to the American Public.

 The Towne Shopper, made by International Motor Car Co of San Diego CA, was an aluminum bodied, rear engined runabout that had 2 seats, no doors, and a front bonnet that could hold several grocery bags.
 Given its name, the target market envisioned was a second car for the suburban housewife.
 The Towne Shopper would get her about on her errands while hubby was off at work with the real car.
-Trouble was, the idea of doing battle with full sized Chevy’s in the Grand Union parking lot in the diminutive Towne Shopper was not very appealing to suburban housewives of 1948.
+Trouble was, the idea of doing battle with full sized Chevy’s in the Grand Union parking lot in the diminutive Towne Shopper was not very appealing to suburban housewives of the late 1940s.
 It is not known how many Towne Shoppers were made, but least one still exists.
 It is part of the Lane Museum collection and in a state of disrepair.